markhibberd/xsh/README.md

  - Implement the `pipefail` setting, that when set fails the pipeline when any part of it exits non-zero.

+Challenge Task:

+ - Replace usage of System.process with fork/exec following one of the alternative process management patterns.

 Phase Three
 -----------